- Apply online.

 - 3 social science courses

 - 2 sequential courses of a foreign language or American Sign Language

-- 2 elective courses, preferably from the English, mathematics, natural science, social science, or foreign language areas
+- 2 elective courses, preferably in the above subject areas

 - Applicants should take both exams, since we use the best composite/total score for admission purposes.